 Step 1: Understand Payroll

 If you’ve never set up a payroll process, it may be helpful to know what it is and how it works.
+Understanding how to do payroll is crucial for any business.

 In short, processing payroll constitutes the money a business is obligated to pay its employees for a given pay period.